FirefoxUX/photon/jekyll/_motion/icons.md

 ## Confirmation Pop-up

-Confirms the completion of a user triggered action (i.e Copy Link and Bookmark This Page).
+Confirms the completion of a user triggered action (i.e. Copy Link and Bookmark This Page).

 <div class="grid-2">
 <div markdown="1">